Support Athens by Locals!

-Having a basic understanding of how money in Greece works and how you can better handle your budget is inevitably going to be a crucial part of your trip to Athens.
+A basic understanding of how money in Greece works and how you can better handle your budget will inevitably be a crucial part of your trip to Athens.

 This article gathers all the useful information you will need in one place for a trip without unpleasant surprises.

-Below you’ll find practical info on the currency of Greece, the use of credit and debit cards and ATMs as well as a few tips for exchanging money while traveling to Athens.
+Below, you’ll find practical info on the currency of Greece, the use of credit and debit cards and ATMs, and a few tips for exchanging money while traveling to Athens.

 The official currency of Greece has been the euro (€) since January 1st, 2002 when the country joined the Eurozone.

-Thus, Greece shares a common currency with 19 out of 27 member countries of the European Union, meaning that you can use the same money while traveling throughout most of Europe.
+Thus, Greece shares a common currency with 19 out of 27 European Union member countries, meaning that you can use the same money while traveling throughout most of Europe.

 The euro is issued in notes and coins.
 Specifically: 5, 10, 20, 50, 100, 200, and 500 euro notes (the last one being very rare) and coins of 1 and 2 euros as well as the denominations of 1, 2, 5, 10, 20, and 50 cents.
 Check the Euro rates here.